brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 your Terraform state and will henceforth be managed by Terraform.
 ```

 Perform this for **all** of the resources that you replaced and then run a `terraform plan`.
-The results of the plan varies based on the significance of differences between the deprecated resource definition and its successor; however, there shouldn't be any unreasonable differences and there should no longer be infrastructure destructions.
+The results of the plan vary based on the significance of differences between the deprecated resource definition and its successor; however, there shouldn't be any unreasonable differences, and there should no longer be infrastructure destructions.

-For example, if we updated an `azurerm_app_service` to `azurerm_linux_web_app` , the results of a `terraform plan` should be similar to the following:
+For example, if we updated an `azurerm_app_service` to `azurerm_linux_web_app`, the results of a `terraform plan` should be similar to the following:

 ```bash
 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols: